INSTITUTIONAL VALUES, PURPOSE AND SCOPE OF POLICY

 In August 2020, the federal government updated regulations implementing Title IX of the Education Amendments of 1972 (“Title IX”).
-These regulations prescribe specific procedures that NEC must follow when addressing formal complaints concerning conduct that falls within the scope and jurisdiction of Title IX.
-Accordingly, the procedures set forth in NEC’s Title IX Policy will be used to address formal complaints received by the Conservatory which allege conduct that falls within the scope and jurisdiction of the federal Title IX regulations.
+These regulations prescribe specific procedures that NEC must follow when addressing reports concerning conduct that falls within the scope and jurisdiction of Title IX.
+Accordingly, the procedures set forth in NEC’s Title IX Policy will be used to address reports received by the Conservatory which allege conduct that falls within the scope and jurisdiction of the federal Title IX regulations.
 The scope and jurisdiction of NEC’s Gender-Based Misconduct Policy is more expansive than the scope and jurisdiction of NEC’s Title IX Policy.
 This Gender-Based Misconduct Policy is intended to address reports alleging that a member of the NEC community has engaged in gender-based misconduct which does not fall within the scope and jurisdiction of the Title IX Policy.
-Matters that may be addressed under this Policy include complaints filed by individuals who are neither currently affiliated with NEC nor seeking to participate in Conservatory programs or activities; complaints concerning conduct that reportedly occurred in a location outside the United States or where NEC did not exercise substantial control; and alleged gender-based misconduct that does not constitute Prohibited Conduct under Title IX, but which would violate other applicable state and federal laws, such as Title VII of the Civil Rights Act of 1964 or Massachusetts General Laws c.
-151 B. Consistent with both NEC’s values and applicable law, NEC’s Gender-Based Misconduct Policy prohibits not only discrimination based on sex, but also discrimination based upon an individual’s gender, gender identity or expression, or sexual orientation.
+Matters that may be addressed under this Policy include complaints submitted by individuals who are neither currently affiliated with NEC nor seeking to participate in Conservatory programs or activities; complaints concerning conduct that reportedly occurred in a location outside the United States or where NEC did not exercise substantial control; and alleged gender-based misconduct that does not constitute Prohibited Conduct under Title IX, but which would violate NEC’s conduct expectations and/or applicable state and federal laws, such as Title VII of the Civil Rights Act of 1964 or Massachusetts General Laws c.
+151 B.

 If NEC receives a complaint alleging that a Respondent engaged in conduct that potentially violates both NEC’s Title IX Policy and other Conservatory policies, including this Gender-Based Misconduct Policy, NEC’s Title IX Coordinator may within their discretion, and in alignment with federal law, choose to resolve some or all of the non-Title IX charges pursuant to the process in NEC’s Title IX Policy and will contemporaneously inform all parties of such determinations.
 To the extent that additional alleged violations of NEC policies other than gender-based misconduct arise in the context of this Policy, such related allegations may be addressed in accordance with the process in this Policy.
 The Title IX Coordinator will consult with relevant NEC administrators, such as the Dean of Students and/or Director of Human Resources, in making such a determination and contemporaneously inform all parties of such determinations.

-Allegations of gender-based misconduct involving any member of the NEC community should be reported to the Title IX Coordinator :
+Allegations of gender-based misconduct involving any member of the NEC community, regardless of where it occurred, should be reported to the Title IX Coordinator:

 Katrina Chapman, Title IX Coordinator